vismaychuriwala/CUDA-Path-Tracer/INSTRUCTION.md

 * Assume the reader has a little knowledge of path tracing - don't go into detail explaining what it is.
 Focus on your project.
 * Don't talk about it like it's an assignment - don't say what is and isn't "extra" or "extra credit."
 Talk about what you accomplished.
 * Use this to document what you've done.
+* Your cover image should *NOT* be a Cornell box - show something more interesting!
+  * If you are heavily customizing it, seek pre-approval via Ed Discussion.
 * *DO NOT* leave the README to the last minute!
   * It is a crucial part of the project, and we will not be able to grade you without a good README.
   * Generating images will take time.
 Be sure to account for it!